Content Projection

 Manual Content Retrieval

 Your controller can access the custom element and pull its children using a query selector, walking the DOM, or other techniques.
 Make sure you capture the content during onParse() and then add the content to the DOM in onViewInit() because the element is cleared and the template is applied between these two method calls.
-Learn more about these Lifecycle Methods.
+Learn more about these Lifecycle stages.

 One advantage of using this technique is the template element is not rendered, so it can avoid the flicker of the slot-like approach.